zeek/zeek/examples/ids/index.rst

 Files transmitted on your network could either be completely harmless or contain viruses and other threats.
 One possible action against this threat is to compute the hashes of the files and compare them against a list of known malware hashes.
-Bro simplifies this task by offering a :doc:`detect-MHR.zeek </scripts/policy/frameworks/files/detect-MHR.zeek>` script that creates and compares hashes against the `Malware Hash Registry <https://www.team-cymru.org/Services/MHR/>`_ maintained by Team
+Zeek simplifies this task by offering a :doc:`detect-MHR.zeek </scripts/policy/frameworks/files/detect-MHR.zeek>` script that creates and compares hashes against the `Malware Hash Registry <https://www.team-cymru.org/Services/MHR/>`_ maintained by Team